Today I’d like to talk a little bit about a subject both elementary and extremely complex: the major scale.

 Knowing a scale on a single string is also very useful for non-beginners, for example if you have to play a chord-melody.

-Once getting acquainted with the scale on one string, the following step is for me to “compact” the notes in the same position so they can all be played without moving the left hand from its place.
+Once learned the scale on one string, the following step is for me to “compact” this notes in the same position.
+This so they can all be played without moving the left hand from its place.

 I usually start with this shape:

 keeping it in a single octave.
-(Squares indicates the Tonic note, black dots are the notes of the Tonic triad and white dots the other notes of the scale)
+(Inside the squares there’s the Tonic note, while black dots are the notes of the Tonic triad and white dots the other notes of the scale)

 This shape can be moved to any set of three adjacent strings, starting from the sixth, fifth, fourth or third: in the first two cases they remain exactly the same, while when placing the Tonic on the fourth or third string the shapes slightly differ because of the standard tuning of the guitar.

-Anyway the idea of having a set of three strings with 2-3-3 notes is mantained.
+Anyway, the idea of having a three-strings set with 2-3-3 notes is maintained.

 For practical purpose I refer now to C major, building the four shapes with the Tonic before the twelve fret, that is:

-It is possible to go further up on the neck starting from C on the seventeenth fret of the third string, on the fifteenth of the fifth and eventually (if you dare and your guitar allows it) on the twentieth of the sixth string; the last two shapes start from C on the third space of the staff just like the ones indicated before with “upper octave”, while the one from the seventeenth fret of the third string goes up another octave.
-I’m not considering them here because since I’m simply talking about shapes I see them as a repetition of the formers.
+We could still go further up on the neck, starting from C on the 17th fret of the third string, on the 15th of the fifth and eventually (if you dare and your guitar allows it) on the 20th of the sixth string.
+I’m not considering them here since I’m simply talking about shapes and I consider them as a repetition of the formers.

 Now, before learning more shapes it’s important to be able to use the ones we already know, which already allows us to do many things considering it embraces two whole octaves, in a musical way.

-Choosing a fingering instead of another can change our playing because it changes how notes are grouped and it could lead us to the repetition of a particular model we are most comfortable with, rather than focusing on musical ideas (that’s why I prefer starting with fingerings based on the same shape, this way beginning right away to move the scale around the neck but still maintaining a recognizable shape).
+Choosing a fingering instead of another can change our playing because it changes the way notes are grouped.
+Being stuck with the same scale-shape every time we take our guitar could lead us to the repetition of the same licks we are most comfortable with, over and over.
+This makes almost impossible to actually focus on musical ideas.
+That’s why I prefer starting with fingerings based on the same shape, this way beginning right away to move the scale around the neck but still maintaining a recognizable shape.